Spencer Knight: Early life

 Knight was born on April 19, 2001, in Darien, Connecticut, to Chris and Lilly Knight.
 He began playing ice hockey at the age of two, and he started playing as a goaltender when he was ten years old.
 A fan of the New York Rangers of the National Hockey League, Knight was partially motivated to goaltend by watching Henrik Lundqvist.
 He attended Darien High School for one year before transferring to Avon Old Farms, where he became the hockey team's starting goaltender in his first season.
 Playing alongside Trevor Zegras, Knight posted a 1.89 goals against average (GAA) and .935 save percentage (SV%) at Avon in 22 games as a sophomore.
+Knight had also played with Zegras on the Mid Fairfield Rangers, a Tier 1 youth hockey team in Stamford, Connecticut, on both their 14U and 16U AAA teams, then at Avon Old Farms, and then later at the NTDP.

 Knight left Avon Old Farms after the 2016–17 season to join the USA Hockey National Team Development Program (NTDP) in Michigan.
 In his first season with the team, Knight went 27–6–0 in 39 games, with a .911 SV%, 2.56 GAA, and one shutout.
 The following year, he posted a 32–4–1 record, 2.36 GAA, .913 SV%, and two shutouts in 39 games.
 In 78 games with the NTDP, Knight set the program record with 59 wins across two seasons.